-As already mentioned above, we find that the minimum size circuit leading to the vanishing of both the residual entropy and OTOCs to within super-polynomial precision scales as ${\cal O}(n\log n)$.
+As already mentioned above, we find that the minimum size circuit leading to the vanishing of the OTOCs to exponential precision and the saturation of the entropy scales as ${\cal O}(n\log n)$.
 In the context of the cipher, this implies that the action of a random circuit of this size cannot be distinguished from a pseudorandom permutation with a polynomial number of queries.
 Establishing this result requires eliminating a bottleneck associated with the probability that small initial strings do not grow sufficiently fast.
-This bottleneck occurs because the evolution through generic gates results in a non-zero stay-probability $p$ for size (or weight) 1 substrings; which, in turn, translates into a tail in the distribution of string sizes that scales as $p^\ell$ after the application of $\ell$ layers of $n/3$ non-overlapping 3-bit gates.
-These tails contribute undesirable polynomial corrections to both the residual entropy and OTOCs for $\ell\sim \log n$.
+This bottleneck occurs because the evolution through generic gates results in a non-zero stay-probability, $p$, for size (or weight) 1 substrings; which, in turn, translates into a tail in the distribution of string sizes that scales as $p^\ell$ after the application of $\ell$ layers of $n/3$ non-overlapping 3-bit gates.
+These tails lead to an undesirable polynomial in $n$ decay of the OTOCs for $\ell\sim \log n$.
 We eliminate these tails by structuring the circuit so as to separate two distinct processes: (a) the extension of a small weight string in the initial state to a string of macroscopic weight; and (b) the splitting of the resulting macroscopic string into a superposition of exponentially many string states, a process necessary for the decay of the residual entropy and the OTOCs.
-The first ``inflation'' stage is a circuit built by drawing from a set of 144 special linear gates (out of the $8!$ 3-bit permutation gates) for which the stay-probability for weight 1 substrings vanishes.
+We identify specific subsets of gates of $S_8$ that separately implement these processes, which we refer to as ``inflation'' and ``proliferation'', respectively.
+Inflation is implemented via circuits built by drawing from a set of 144 special linear gates (out of the $8!$ 3-bit permutation gates) for which the stay-probability for weight 1 substrings vanishes.
 In bit space, these gates flip two or more bits at the output when a single bit is flipped at the input.